 Make Extra Money Self-Publishing Erotic Romance Literature

-I myself entered the world of online erotic self-publishing nearly a year ago, publishing erotic short stories under a pen name (Ciara Ryan, and now my real name as well) after years of rejection by the so-called "mainstream publishers", and aside from being a lot of fun, it's a great way to make some extra scratch when times are tough, and let's face it; times are tough right now.
+I myself entered the world of online erotic self-publishing nearly a year ago, publishing erotic short stories under a pen name (Ciara Ryan, and now my real name as well) after years of rejection by the so-called "mainstream publishers".
+Aside from being a lot of fun, it's a great way to potentially make some extra scratch when times are tough.

 I'll give you the basics here, and in no time, you'll be on your way to writing the type of smut that sells so well.
 If you’re a shy person, maybe this isn't for you, but if you're willing to put your fantasies down on paper for others to indulge in, self-publishing may prove to be a very lucrative endeavor.
-I offer up this article as a simple outline, always be sure to read and understand the legal requirements and guidelines when publishing your work, whether it's copyrights, or using pictures or anything else.
-KNOW WHAT YOU CAN AND CAN"T DO!
+I offer up this article as a simple outline, ALWAYS be sure to read and UNDERSTAND the legal requirements and guidelines when publishing your work, whether it's copyrighted, using pictures or anything else.
+KNOW WHAT YOU CAN AND CAN NOT DO!

 STEP 1: Research

 Before you start writing down naughty tales, you need to know what's going to sell and what's not going to sell.
 You can have a super-sexy story that really revs your engine, but nobody else is interested in.
-Visit different sites (I'll give them to you soon) and checkout what's popular.
+Visit different sites (I'll give you a few soon) and check out what's popular.
 There are a number of genres when it comes to this type of writing and some seem to outsell others by a wide margin, so it's up to you to decide which genre to pursue.
 Pay close attention to the categories that define the work you research, because this is the way retailers will market your books, and how buyers will search for them.

-The best indication of how a product is doing, is to read the costumer comments, go to the author's website or look them up on Facebook, or one of the other thousand sites where people can promote themselves; if they're bragging about huge sales number, it's a good indication that the genre they write is popular.
-A few of the writers I researched when I was considering jumping into the industry were, Sable Hunter(my personal favourite and the one I most highly recommend if you want to learn how to write erotic romance that will sell), Kelly Haven and Georgia Fox.
+The best indication of how a product is doing is to read the customer comments, go to the author's website, look them up on Facebook, or one of the other thousand sites where people can promote themselves.
+If they're bragging about huge sales number, it's a good indication that the genre they write is popular.
+A few of the writers I researched when I was considering jumping into the industry were Sable Hunter(my personal favorite and the one I most highly recommend if you want to learn how to write erotic romance that will sell), Kelly Haven and Georgia Fox.
 Just be careful, recently certain sub-genres have come under heavy fire and are effectively being removed from some retailers.

 Once you've decided what you want to write, write.